 After forty years in business, the San-Marie Stage School amalgamated all three schools this time to join together in their

 new home The San-Marie Studios in Billericay.

 In May 2005, at the United Teachers of Dance thirtieth Anniversary celebrations in Blackpool, Lisa-Marie was presented with the Valerie Anne Harris Award for her work for the U.T.D.

-Lisa’s proudest day came in July 2007 when she saw her seven-year-old daughter Luisa on a West End stage on the opening night of ‘Joseph’ at the Adelphi Theatre.
+Lisa’s proudest day came in July 2007 when she saw her seven-year-old daughter Luisa on a West End stage on the opening night of "Joseph and the Amazing Technicoloured Dream Coat" at the Adelphi Theatre.